die - Used hyperbolically to indicate extreme feelings of amusement, etc.

 famine - want of food, hunger; hence, starvation

-wallop - to beat soundly, belabour, thrash
+wallop - to beat soundly, belabour, thrash [Joyce's note: 'wallop']

-under lock and key* - in prison; Lough Neagh - lake in east-central Northern Ireland; loch - a lake.
+under lock and key - in prison + Lough Neagh - lake in east-central Northern Ireland + loch - a lake.

-prier - a close inquirer, an inquisitive person; nisi prius (l) - unless before: legal warrant to bring a cause to trial at central court unless before that date it shall have been tried locally.
+prier - a close inquirer, an inquisitive person + nisi prius (l) - unless before: legal warrant to bring a cause to trial at central court unless before that date it shall have been tried locally.

 whisky